GOP state officials push back on employer vaccine mandate

 ———

-This version corrects paragraph five to say it is the The Daily Wire, not Daily Caller, that filed a lawsuit.
+This version corrects new paragraph six to say it is the The Daily Wire, not Daily Caller, that filed a lawsuit, and to remove a reference to a lawsuit filed by Indiana, Louisiana and Mississippi.
+That suit filed Thursday addresses a separate, narrower mandate for federal contractors.

 ———

 Mulvihill reported from Cherry Hill, New Jersey.
-Associated Press writers Bryan Anderson in Raleigh, North Carolina; Adam Beam in Sacramento, Calif.; Kimberly Chandler in Montgomery, Alabama; Bob Christie in Phoenix; Jeffrey Collins in Columbia, South Carolina; Tom Davies in Indianapolis; Amy Beth Hanson in Helena, Montana; Heather Hollingsworth in Lake Quivira, Kansas; Anthony Izaguirre in Tallahassee, Florida; Tom Krisher in Detroit; Kimberlee Kruesi in Nashville, Tennessee; David Lieb in Jefferson City, Missouri; Holly Ramer in New Hampshire; and Andrew Welsh-Huggins in Columbus, Ohio, contributed to this report.
+Associated Press writers Jeffrey Collins in Columbia, South Carolina; Tom Davies in Indianapolis; Heather Hollingsworth in Lake Quivira, Kansas; Alexandra Jaffe in Washington, D.C.; and Andrew Welsh-Huggins in Columbus, Ohio, contributed to this report, along with other AP reporters from around the U.S.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.